ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 **QRadar Enhanced Offense Data Migration**

-This app fetches the data associated with the Qradar Offense and provides live links back to QRadar, thereby simplifying case management.
+This app fetches the data associated with the QRadar Offense and provides live links back to QRadar, thereby simplifying case management.

 ### Key Features
 <!--